ayatmustafa/categoriz-phone-number/README.md

 - PhoneController which is contain filter with country and state  method
 - CountryService which contain all logic about countries in task
 - phoneService which also contain logic about get phone numbers and make filtration on it
-- PhoneNumberService this service used when we need to make process on single phone number
+- PhoneNumberHandler this class used when we need to make process on single phone number
 - request validation for filter data
 - mapping data in response also added
 - functional test for country and phone filter